 Additionally, it is also illegal to arbitrarily discriminate against a person for any reason.
 During an initial consultation, the lawyers at Castelblanco Law Group, A Prof. Law Corp. can help you determine if any prospective landlord has discriminated against your rights.

 As a tenant, you may have multiple options to resolve discrimination complaints, including civil suits.
 These may include directly negotiating a settlement with a landlord and filing an official complaint with the Department of Fair Employment & Housing.
 These actions can result in compensation to cover your out-of-pocket costs, attorney’s fees, and damages for emotional distress.
 Additionally, you may get access to housing that has been denied.
 There are a few key things to consider if you believe that you have grounds for a claim:

 If you or someone you know has been a victim of housing discrimination, then you have the right to hold the landlord accountable.
-Knowing that our attorneys are ready to defend your rights can bring you the peace of mind you need.
+Our housing discrimination lawyer is ready to defend your rights and bring you the peace of mind you need.
 Castelblanco Law Group, A Prof. Law Corp. has won multi-million dollar lawsuits in the state of California for over twenty years, and our experienced team can help protect your rights as a tenant.

 Have you been turned away from an apartment or home for being “too low-income”?
 Do you feel that you have been a victim of discrimination on the basis of race, color or any other arbitrary discrimination?
 You have the right to fair treatment when you are looking for a place to live, whether you qualify for low-income housing or not.

 We are serious when we say we fight to protect tenant rights, because that is all we do.
 Our firm exclusively practices housing discrimination law and represents only tenants, never landlords.
 Our entire staff works to protect against discrimination, especially on behalf of those in low-income housing.
 Call Castelblanco Law Group, A Prof. Law Corp. at (213) 893-881 or contact us online to schedule an initial consultation.